-The Meaning of Numbers: The Number 6
+Meaning of Numbers: The Number 6

 Man's system on earth is made up of three parts (economic, religious and governmental) all of which are influenced and led by Satan.
 When 666 is multiplied by 7 it equals 4662, which depicts man's total imperfection under Lucifer.
-When added across, 4 + 6 + 6 + 2 = 18; and 18 divided by 3 is 6.
+When added across, 4 + 6 + 6 + 2 = 18, with this total, when divided by three, equals six.

-Appearances of the number six
+Appearances of the Number Six

+Jephthah (in the East) served 6 years as a Judge of Israel (Judges 12:7).
 The Bible mentions six earthquakes (Exodus 19:18, 1Kings 19:11, Amos 1:1, Matthew 27:54, 28:2, Acts 16:26).

 Jesus was accused six times of being demon possessed (Mark 3:22, John 7:20, 8:48, 8:52, 10:20 and Luke 11:15).

 The first miracle of Jesus' ministry involved having the servants at a Cana wedding fill 6 large stone vessels full of water.
 These containers likely held anywhere from 96 gallons (363.4 liters) to 144 gallons (545 liters) of liquid total!
 Immediately after the pots were filled the water in them became wine (John 2:1 - 11).